Most California workers to stay masked under revised rules

 Newsom, a Democrat, faces a likely recall election this fall largely driven by frustration over restrictions he ordered during the pandemic.
 He has made the state’s general June 15 reopening a cornerstone of his response.

-He was noncommittal before the vote but noted that Cal/OSHA must apply its rules to a wide variety of businesses, including places like meatpacking facilities that were hit especially hard by the virus.
+Newsom was noncommittal before the vote but noted that Cal/OSHA must apply its rules to a wide variety of businesses — including places like meatpacking facilities that were hit especially hard by the virus.

-The Cal/OSHA regulations apply in almost every workplace in the state, including workers in offices, factories and retail.
+The Cal/OSHA regulations apply to almost every workplace in the state, including workers in offices, factories and retail operations.
 Its pandemic rules apply to all employees except those working from home or where a single employee does not have contact with others.

 “Cal/OSHA is out of step with the rest of the country,” Andrew Sommer said on behalf of the California Employers COVID-19 Prevention Coalition before the vote.